At a glance

 - How can I check when the trusted list changes?

 The UK trusted list shows whether a trust service provider has been granted qualified status and which of its services are qualified.
-The trusted list is the single formal source you can use to verify that the ICO has granted a trust service with qualified status.
+The trusted list is the single authoritative source you can use to verify that the ICO has granted a trust service provider, and one or more of its services, with qualified status.

 The trusted list contains an entry for each qualified trust service provider.
 This entry contains details such as: